 Like a Phoenix from the Ashes- Anaheim’s German History is Rebooted

-By 1964, the club bought a 4.2 acre plot of land on Douglas Rd. in Anaheim, and a few months later they broke ground on the first 17,000 square foot clubhouse.
+By 1964, the club bought a 4.2-acre plot of land on Douglas Rd. in Anaheim, and a few months later, they broke ground on the first 17,000-square-foot clubhouse.
 80% of the labor was done by volunteers!
-The Hall had seating for 600, with room for another 150 in the balcony.
-There was a 90 seat restaurant with a traditional German menu… and an outdoor Biergarten.
+The Hall had seating for 600, with room for another 150 on the balcony.
+There was a 90-seat restaurant with a traditional German menu and an outdoor Biergarten.

 The club drew German-Americans from all over Southern California.
-To make space for more members, additional land was bought.
+To accommodate more members, additional land was bought.
 I have fond memories of the sports fields and even amusement rides!

-But it was more than food and beer… the club sponsored German Schools and hosted international events.
+But it was more than food and beer; the club sponsored German Schools and hosted international events.
 In 1978, Bundestag President Annemarie Renger visited the club, and in 1989, the Mayor of Berlin spoke at a reunification rally at the club.
-The 1st World Skat Championship was held at the Phoenix club in 1978, and over 1000 visitors from Germany came.
+The first World Skat Championship was held at the Phoenix Club in 1978, and over 1000 visitors from Germany came.
 Music stars like Heino appeared on the club stage.
-It was the center of German-American life for Orange county and the surrounding area.
+It was the center of German-American life for Orange County and the surrounding area.

 But, one of the bitter truths of Southern California is that everyone wants the land, and there is only so much of it.
-The Club’s prime location along the 57 FWY, and the city of Anaheim threated to take the land by eminent domain.
-After a lot of back and forth, the city and the club came to an agreement… the club was moved down the road a bit.
+The Club’s prime location along the 57 Freeway made it valuable, and the city of Anaheim threatened to take the land by eminent domain.
+After a lot of back and forth, the city and the Club came to an agreement.
+The Club was moved down the road a bit to a new location.
 (The original land became the Duck Pond, now the Honda Center)

-By the November of 1992 the new 40,000 square foot clubhouse is opened, and it’s rebranded as a German American Entertainment Center.
-The large hall and outdoor area are perfect for German Fests, Oktoberfests, Karneval celebrations, and Sylvester Parties.
-The restaurant brings in people from all over Southern California for delicious German food.
-There are dance clubs and language groups, Choirs and more.
+By November 1992, the new 40,000-square-foot clubhouse was opened, and it was rebranded as a German American Entertainment Center.
+The large hall and outdoor area are perfect for German Festivals, Oktoberfests, Karneval celebrations, and Silvester Parties.
+The restaurant attracts people from all over Southern California for delicious German food.
+There are dance clubs, language groups, Choirs, and more.

-For years, all was well… until once again, land developers saw the space and wanted it.
-Covid hurt the club’s membership numbers and finances, and there was little left to fight “progress”.
+For years, all was well until, once again, land developers saw the space and wanted it.
+Covid hurt the Club’s membership numbers and finances, and little was left to fight “progress“.
 With heavy hearts, the Phoenix Club shut down in Anaheim.

-This year, the Club reopened in Brea (just up the street).
+In 2024, the Club reopened in Brea (just up the street).
 The Bierstube restaurant is open again, serving the traditional German foods we love.
-It’s a smaller club, and the focus is more on the German groups, like the dancers and choir, Karneval groups and language instruction.
+It’s a smaller club, and the focus is more on the German groups, like the dancers and choir, Karneval groups, and language instruction.

 For the third time, the Phoenix club rose from the ashes… a little smaller, and no longer in their Anaheim home, but they still hold fast to their original of preserving German Language, German customs, and German traditions.
 Click here to learn more about the Phoenix Club